 - Fill tires to the pressure listed on the sidewall before driving.
 Make sure to meet the definition of “cold”, above.

-- Drive normally, ideally at the tire’s maximum speed rating (when it is safe to do so), and see what your tire pressures actually do.
+- Drive normally, ideally near the tire’s maximum speed rating (when it is safe to do so), and see what your tire pressures actually do.
 This may take time some experimentation, including multiple trips in hot weather.
 You might even be able to come up with “temperature increase vs pressure increase” data that is more accurate for your trailer tires than the TireRack rule!

 The point of the exercise is to characterize your own tires and learn how they behave within the parameters for which they were designed — so that you can easily recognize when they are not.
 Most of us, for example, who pay attention to our tires see pressure increases of less than 20% during normal driving, even in hot weather.
 That means up to 130 psi for a 110psi tire, however — as the expression goes: YMWV (your mileage WILL vary!).